thutahw/tp/docs/UserGuide.md

 Baymax is a Command Line Interface Focused desktop application, it helps you manage patient appointments using just the keyboard itself, no fiddling with the mouse is needed!
 You can now schedule new appointments, change appointments, cancel appointments and manage patient information easily with just a few keystrokes.
-On top of that, it has a few neat features that makes appointment scheduling faster and less of a hassle.
-There is even a built-in calendar that helps you to see at a glance how available is a particular day, so that patients can make quick decisions on the ground.
+On top of that, it has a built-in calendar that helps you to see how available a particular day is at a glance, so that patients can make quick decisions on the ground.
 What are you waiting for?
 Head on to Section 2, “Quick Start”!

 ## 2. Quick Start